mvanger/text_analytics/Assignments/Assignment_Two/readme.txt

 This gave three results, but all of which used "today" in a general sense (ie "today's data scientist").
 I decided against including this regex.
 Next I tried combinations of "this" and "year|month|week" That only gave one result, which was not a time point, so I rejected this as well.
+Then I tried combinations of "last" and "year|month|week" This gave seven results, most of which seemed reasonable.
 I did not attempt any other relative times.

 I next attempted to look for times.
 The most basic was something like 12:00.
 I used military time.
 I don't know if 24:00 is a time or if it is 00:00.
 I used 00:00 Regex = /(1[0-9]|2[0-3]|(^|\D)[0-9]):([0-5][0-9]){1}/